Cycling in Quebec: rides, trails, and stops at Carrera Café

 Fat bike on fresh snow

-The oversized tires of the fat bike offer perfect traction on compacted snow.
-In Quebec City, dedicated trails are maintained throughout the winter in several parks.
-A unique sensation, between effort and winter magic.
+The oversized tires of the fat bike offer perfect traction on packed snow.
+In Quebec City, dedicated trails are maintained all winter in several parks.
+A unique feeling, between effort and winter magic.

 Season